Strong local uniqueness for the vacant set of random interlacements: Useful facts

 which follows from standard Poisson tail bounds.
 For $\mathbb Q$ any coupling of $\P$ and $(\widetilde Z_k^{ D_z, U_z})_{k \ge 1}$ we define the inclusion event ${\rm Incl}_z^{\varepsilon, m_0}$ as

-\black In \eqref{eq:RI_basic_coupling2} and throughout the remainder of this article, with a slight abuse of notation, inclusions involving sets of excursions of the form $\{ Z_1,\dots, Z_n\} \subset \{ Z_1',\dots Z_{n'}'\}$ are understood as inclusions between \emph{mutlisets}; that is, the plain inclusion of sets holds and moreover if $Z_k=Z'_{k'}$ then $\text{mult}(Z_k) \leq \text{mult}(Z'_{k'}) $, where $\text{mult}(Z_k) = |\{ j \in \{1,\dots ,n\} : Z_j =Z_k\}| $ is the multiplicity of $Z_k$ in the sequence $(Z_j)_{1\leq j \leq n}$.
+In \eqref{eq:RI_basic_coupling2} and throughout the remainder of this article, with a slight abuse of notation, inclusions involving sets of excursions of the form $\{ Z_1,\dots, Z_n\} \subset \{ Z_1',\dots Z_{n'}'\}$ are understood as inclusions between \emph{mutlisets}; that is, the plain inclusion of sets holds and moreover if $Z_k=Z'_{k'}$ then $\text{mult}(Z_k) \leq \text{mult}(Z'_{k'}) $, where $\text{mult}(Z_k) = |\{ j \in \{1,\dots ,n\} : Z_j =Z_k\}| $ is the multiplicity of $Z_k$ in the sequence $(Z_j)_{1\leq j \leq n}$.

-\black Our aim is to devise a coupling $\mathbb Q_{\mathcal{C}}$ of $\P$ and $\widetilde{\P}_{\mathcal{C}}$ rendering \eqref{eq:RI_basic_coupling2} likely for all $z \in \mathcal{C}$ (when $m_0$ is large).
-The next lemma asserts in essence that a coupling with this property exists, provided the sets $( D_z, U_z)$ satisfy certain harmonicity requirements for the random walk, see \eqref{eq:RI_cond_Q} below.
-These requirements are conveniently stated in terms of an auxiliary random variable $Y$ defined as follows.
+Our aim is to devise a coupling $\mathbb Q_{\mathcal{C}}$ of $\P$ and $\widetilde{\P}_{\mathcal{C}}$ rendering \eqref{eq:RI_basic_coupling2} likely for all $z \in \mathcal{C}$ (when $m_0$ is large).
+The next lemma asserts in essence that a coupling with this property exists, provided the sets $( D_z, U_z)$ satisfy certain conditions, see \eqref{eq:RI_cond_Q} below.
+These requirements are best stated in terms of an auxiliary random variable $Y$ defined as follows.
 For $x\in \Z^d$, let $Q_x$ be the joint law of two independent simple random walks $X^1$, $X^2$ on $\Z^d$, respectively sampled from $P_x$ and from $P_{\bar{e}_{ D}}$, and define

-The following result is a restatement of Lemma~2.1 in \cite{MR3126579} adapted to our context and uses the soft local time technique from \cite{PT12} (see also \cite[Section~5]{Sznitman17}). \black Although the event ${\rm Incl}_z^{\varepsilon, m_0}$ does not include multiplicities in the context of \cite{MR3126579}, the inclusion \eqref{eq:inclusion} below continues to hold for this stronger notion of ${\rm Incl}_z^{\varepsilon, m_0}$, as follows directly from the soft local time technique, which entails a domination of point measures (that account for multiplicities). \black We omit the proof.
+The following result is a restatement of Lemma~2.1 in \cite{MR3126579} adapted to our context and uses the soft local time technique from \cite{PT12} (see also \cite[Section~5]{MR3602841}).
+Although the event ${\rm Incl}_z^{\varepsilon, m_0}$ does not include multiplicities in the context of \cite{MR3126579}, the inclusion \eqref{eq:inclusion} below continues to hold for this stronger notion of ${\rm Incl}_z^{\varepsilon, m_0}$, as follows directly from the soft local time technique, which entails a domination of point measures (that account for multiplicities).
+We omit the proof.

 \begin{lem}[Coupling $Z$ and $\widetilde{Z}$] For any finite collection $ D_z \subset U_z \subset\subset \Z^d$, $z \in \mathcal C$, satisfying \eqref{eq:UzUz'}, there exists a coupling $\mathbb Q_{\mathcal C}$ of $\P$ and $\widetilde{\P}_{\mathcal C}$ with the following property.
 If, for some $\varepsilon \in (0,1)$,